-Mosul residents: 'Life of fear and hardship' under ISIS
+Mosul operation moving faster than expected, Iraq's leader says

 Qaraqosh was a Christian town, home to 50,000 before ISIS took control.
 An exodus saw thousands flee to Mosul, only to be forced out again when ISIS took that key city.

-It's the latest clash with ISIS militants in the coalition's aggressive push toward Mosul

-aimed at unshackling the strategic city from the terror group's brutal control.
+It's the latest clash with ISIS militants in the coalition's aggressive push toward Mosul aimed at unshackling the strategic city from the terror group's brutal control.

-CNN's Arwa Damon, Nick Paton Walsh, Hamdi Alkhshali and Ben Wedeman reported from near Mosul, and Tim Lister from Irbil, while Euan McKirdy wrote from London.
-CNN's Tim Hume, Angela Dewan, Nicole Gaouette and Barbara Starr contributed to this report.